dekts/Django-python-pro/README.md

 Note: Under Linux and Mac OS X root privileges may be required.

+Here i have two database file
+1) for mysql
+2) for sqlite

+so you need to change your setting.py as your requirement.

 INSTALLATION

 Django is written completely in Python.
 Therefore Python needs to be installed first.